Kuah: Al-Hana Mosque

 The Al-Hana Mosque is one of Langkawi's largest and most popular mosques.
 It is located in Kuah to accommodate Muslim patrons and allows visitors who come to view the architecture.
 The mosque incorporates motifs and carvings from Uzbekistan along with traditional Malay elements.
 The mosque was opened by the first Prime Minister of Malaysia Tunku Abdul Rahman in 1959.

 Shopping

 Langkawi has been allotted as a duty-free zone within the country.
 Kuah has the highest concentration of shopping centres and shop lots that retail duty-free goods and souvenirs.

 Jetty Point Mall

 The Jetty Point Mall is part of the jetty complex itself.
 It caters to tourists making last-minute shopping before they embark on the ferry back to the mainland.
 Housed within the mall are many shop lots that stock various duty-free goods.
-In addition, there are cafes, bakeries and fast food outlets such as KFC and Starbucks with wireless internet access.
+In addition, there are cafes, bakeries and fast food outlets with wireless internet access.